-Finding employment in natural resource occupations, ecology and environmental disciplines can be a challenging adventure.
+Finding employment in natural resource occupations, conservation, ecology and environmental disciplines can be a challenging adventure.
 Competition is stiff, even at the entry level.
 Just like a wolf or a lynx, you'll need endless patience to stalk the perfect job and excellent timing to pounce at the right time.
-Just like the carnivoires, you may not get a second chance, so check the
+Just like the carnivoires, you may not get a second chance.

-Yes, good jobs are hard to find.
+Good jobs are hard to find.
 Yes, getting hired can be difficult.
-But 'hard" and 'difficult' aren't the same as impossible (otherwise salmon wouldn't bother swimming upstream).
+But 'hard' and 'difficult' aren't the same as impossible (otherwise salmon wouldn't bother swimming upstream).
 Get started and don't quit until you've reached your goal.
-If us '50 something' people can do it in a tough job market, you surely can, too.

-Career Categories are at the left, starting with Newest Jobs.
-You should always keep in mind that most environmental jobs websites end up with a mix of listings, not just one profession.
-I've sorted the links into groups based on the most common types of jobs posted at each web site, but you'll want to check related topic categories to do a thorough job search.
-Bookmark your likeliest locations for frequent viewing.
+Career Categories are at the left.
+You should always keep in mind that most environmental jobs websites end up with a mix of listings covering multiple outdoor occupations.
+I've sorted the links into groups based on the most common types of jobs posted at each web site.
+You should check related topic categories to do a thorough job search.
+Bookmark the best sites for frequent visits.

 Links are manually checked.
 However, the web is always changing.
 Web sites move.
 Domain holders change.
 If you follow a link and it's not what you expected to find, please e-mail me with details.
 Also, if you want to share a great outdoor job link, let me know.

-READ the 'Read First' article.
-Yes, I know you didn't read it first - so do it now!
-It has tips to improve your job search techniques and will hopefully inspire you, too.
-I've included a personal message, also, for those that are interested.
+I've included a personal message, for those that are interested.
 That's one of the 'perks' of running your own web site!

-Other topics under TOOLS will assist you in calculating moving costs, locating educational resources to improve your hiring chances, help you to find extra training, locate outdoor equipment you may need on the job, and contact useful professional conservation and environmental organizations.
-I've used all of these web links in my own employment searches.
+Other topics under OTHER will assist you in calculating moving costs, locating educational resources to improve your hiring chances, help you to find any extra training you may need to progress in your profession.
+I've used all of these web links in our own employment searches.

 Get started, don't quit!
-Be a carnivore when it comes to hunting down a job.
 Patience, perseverance and determination do pay off!
 Even sloths need to work hard to find food, so no excuses!
 Bees don't sit on the couch and bemoan their fate.
 Time is short - get moving!